SciCompKL/derivgrind/README.md

   [forward-mode paper](https://arxiv.org/abs/2209.01895).
 Generally, avoid direct manipulation of a floating-point number's binary representation in your program, and avoid the differentiation of highly optimized numerical libraries.
+- While Valgrind supports many more platforms, only X86/Linux and AMD64/Linux are supported by Derivgrind at the moment.
-- Valgrind might not know all the instructions used in your program, and makes some floating-point operations behave slightly differently than they do outside of Valgrind.
+- Valgrind and Derivgrind might not know all the instructions used in your program.
+  For example, Valgrind stops when it reads an AVX-512 instruction.
+Furthermore, Valgrind makes some floating-point operations behave slightly differently than they do outside of Valgrind.
 - Running a program under Derivgrind will significantly slow it down.
 For our Burgers' PDE benchmark compiled in release mode, we have measured a factor of around 30 in forward mode and 180 for the tape recording, respectively.